krishh21/krishh21/README.md

 ## About Me

-I am a passionate developer who enjoys building applications that solve real-world problems.
+I am a passionate developer who enjoys solving real-world problems with technology.
-Currently, I am exploring the **MERN stack**, working with **Firebase**, and sharpening my **DSA** skills.
+Currently, I’m focusing on the **MERN stack**, working with **Firebase**, and improving my **DSA** skills.

-Some of my recent projects include:
+Some of the projects I’ve built recently:
-- A **Quiz App** with timer, leaderboard, and analytics
+- **Quiz App** with timer, leaderboard, and analytics
-- An **AI-powered Image Caption Generator** using Streamlit
+- **AI-powered Image Caption Generator** using Streamlit
-- A **Weather App** with geolocation and real-time updates
+- **Weather App** with geolocation and real-time updates
-- A **MERN Stack Employee Management System (EMS)** with role-based access
+- **MERN Stack Employee Management System (EMS)** with authentication and role-based access

 ---

 ## Featured Projects

 ### Employee Management System (EMS)
-A complete MERN application to manage employees, teams, and workflows.
+A full-featured MERN application to manage employees, teams, and workflows.

 **Tech Used**: React.js, Node.js, Express.js, MongoDB, JWT, Tailwind CSS